 Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the Prospect in a residential part of the city like this, and she expressed her doubts to Sir Piero.

-“This is a short way,” he told her, “we will come out in a larger channel soon, but it is longer around to follow that way from the main channel.”
+“This is a short way,” he told her.
+“We will come out in a larger channel soon, but it is longer around to follow that way from the main channel.”

-The Prospect, which so often felt like a small cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
+The Prospect, which so often felt like a small, cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
 The bow was the length of dozens of huts put together, and from the sail they towered over the low thatched roofs that spread out on either side in a huge field of sprouted homes.
 The passage they were taking, cutting through the dense huts, reminded Percy of rowing a canoe on clear paths through reed patches in a wetland.

 Bastian suddenly called up from the control room with a sense of urgency.
 “Up on the bridge: the depth-under-keel has a warning light and is showing very shallow—two meters.”

-“Umm, Sir Piero… are you sure there’s enough fuckin’ water here?”
-Percy asked him.”
+“Umm, Sir Piero . . . are you sure there’s enough fuckin’ water here?”
+Percy asked him.

 “Plenty of water.
 I have taken many ships through here.”

-“But subs… we draft a little fucking deeper you know.”
+“But subs . . . we draft a little fucking deeper, you know.”

 “Sub marines.
-Ya ya.”
+Ya, ya.”

 At that moment the grounding alarm buzzed loudly in the control room.
-Percy flew down the ladder, and stood behind Bastian staring at the wall of gauges.
+Percy flew down the ladder and stood behind Bastian, staring at the wall of gauges.
 The depth-under-keel gauge had a bright red light lit next to it, and the needle was hovering just off the zero pin.
 Percy punched the button that silenced the annoying buzz of the alarm.

-“Piero!”
-She called up to the bridge.
+“Piero!” she called up to the bridge.
 “There is very very little water under us!”

 “It’s OK!” he shouted back just as the Prospect came to an abrupt stop.
 Even at the careful speed they had been moving at, the stop was violent enough to jolt them all forward.
 Empty tin coffee cups fell and clanked along the deck while clipboards fluttered through the air.